 Climate change poses an existential threat to humanity and the planet.
 The Intergovernmental Panel on Climate Change (IPCC,2023) emphasizes the need for rapid and deep cuts in greenhouse gas (GHG) emissions to limit global warming to 1.5°C. This necessitates achieving net zero - a state where human-caused emissions are balanced by removals - by 2050.
 The G20, comprising both developed and developing economies, is a key player in the global climate action arena.
+Its mem"G20 collaboration in developing clear policies and regulations for carbon markets can attract investments and ensure market stability and inclusivity in the long run."

-Its members are responsible for over 80% of global greenhouse gas emissions and world trade.
+bers are responsible for over 80% of global greenhouse gas emissions and world trade.
 Therefore, their commitment and leadership in embracing a net zero transition are critical for success.
 Several G20 countries have set ambitious net zero targets, with some aiming for 2050 deadlines.
 However, translating these targets into concrete action requires robust economic mechanisms that incentivize low-carbon investments and emission reductions.